Continued from Part 1

 That report was similar to the one in a ’78 edition of Rolling Stone: “It’s one thing to wait outside the gates of Yankee Stadium hoping to snare an autograph from Reggie Jackson.
 It’s another altogether to give blow jobs at the backstage door to the local kid who works weekends at the civic center when the big bands come to town.”

 Then there is Led Zeppelin’s drummer who “slept with 4,500 women.”
+(How can one keep track after, say, the first 500?)
 It is hard for me to imagine that the drummer could devote the time needed to seek out and seduce such a huge number of women.
 (In all of my 76 years — as of 2018 — I haven’t talked to that many women.)
 Most of them undoubtedly came to him.
 Sometimes they may have waited in line for their turn.

 Warren Farrell in my Prelude tells how magazines train the sexes: “…[L]ove and sex are power tools to get success—and therefore both the look of love and the sexual tease/promise are crucial.”
 (Emphasis by Male Matters USA)

-Status and position are power tools for men.
+Status is a power tool for men.
 Sex is a power tool for women.
-As said, because of gender politics, the liberal media drumbeat the former into your brain and almost never mention the latter.
+As said, because of gender politics, the liberal media drumbeat the former into your brain and almost never mention — or even think of — the latter.

 What do you think at this point about the media reports on Harvey Weinstein, while bearing in mind women’s aforementioned violent and unscrupulous behavior, as well as their penchant for using sex as a power tool?